-Some mosquito species deposit their eggs into water holding containers found around the home, and the resulting adult mosquitoes bite.
-The inspector inspects the yard of the individual complaining, as well as two to three adjacent properties, looking for any type of container that is holding water and breeding mosquitoes.
+Some mosquito species deposit their eggs into water-holding containers found around the home and the resulting adult mosquitoes bite.
+Our inspectors carefully check the yard of the individual who requested the inspection, as well as several adjacent properties, in search of any type of container that is holding water and therefore breeding mosquitoes.

 Miami-Dade County Mosquito Control inspectors and contractors can be identified by the following:

 Mosquito Control experts use a variety of surveillance activities to identify the type and the amount of mosquitoes that exist in an area.
 Some of the methods used: